Review the job descriptions and requirements to find out what's important to hiring managers.

 Review job descriptions for the skills and qualifications employers have prioritized.

-«Before you apply to jobs, take a few moments to
+«Before you apply to jobs, take a few moments to review the job descriptions thoroughly.

-review job descriptions, and illustrate exactly why they can meet or exceed the requirements listed.
+Hiring managers from the federal government ask that candidates carefully review job descriptions, and illustrate exactly why they can meet or exceed the requirements listed.

-review job descriptions, and study LinkedIn profiles with similar posts as what you're eyeing.
+To find buzzwords, check company websites, review job descriptions, and study LinkedIn profiles with similar posts as what you're eyeing.

 Review job descriptions that interest you to help better understand the skills, experience and achievements required to develop a solid frame for your resume puzzle.

-review the job descriptions for positions that you are interested in and incorporate key words in your description of your job responsibilities.
+Additionally review the job descriptions for positions that you are interested in and incorporate key words in your description of your job responsibilities.

-review job descriptions, job responsibilities and any educational requirements for the position you wish to apply for.
+From here you can click to review job descriptions, job responsibilities and any educational requirements for the position you wish to apply for.

 Review job descriptions for the job you are seeking and look for skills that are required for the job.